phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

       start program = "/bin/true"
       stop program = "set ruby;set gems path; kill -USR2 `cat pidfile`"

+People use this suggested configuration above to keep Unicorn always running and restarts it gracefully.

 I'm not saying that it is wrong.
 If it works for you, it's ok.
 But even if it works, don't use a long command in the Monit actions because it is hard to maintain so instead, create a bash script and set it in the action.

-People use this suggested configuration above to keep Unicorn always running and restarts it gracefully.

 Unicorn accepts [signals](http://unicorn.bogomips.org/SIGNALS.html) in kill action.
 The signal `USR2`, reexecutes the running binary.
 When the new process is up and running, it kills the original one, keeping the server always running.
 The advantage to use `USR2` in place of `HUP` is because you are probably (should be) using `preload_app true` directive, specially in a Rails environment.
-The kill `USR2` works when your code was updated and the new process will get the fresh code.
+The kill `USR2` works when your code was updated and the new process needs to get the fresh code.
 If you use `HUP` instead and `preload_app true` the code will not be updated.

 ## What is my point?

-For me this `start` and `stop` actions (mentioned in the example above) are a dirty workaround.
+For me this `start` and `stop` actions mentioned in the example above are a dirty workaround.
 I don't like them.
 Sometimes my Monit doesn't work well and I can't blame it because I'm using a workaround.
 When Monit doesn't behave as expected, I usually do a manually combination of `pgrep` and `pkill`.

 My suggestion is to use Monit as is.